 Homebridge Financial is not accredited by the Better Business Bureau (BBB) and has a 1 out of 5 rating from 16 customers.
 The company has an A- BBB business rating, with 84 customers closing complaints in the past three years.
 Some complaints indicate problems with unexpected price rises in insurance policies after closing and payments being mishandled after loans were sold.

 Homebridge might be a good choice for your mortgage and refinancing needs but weigh both sides first.

 - Homebridge Home Rewards.
 Eligible buyers will receive a gift card worth up to $595 on purchase loans or refinances after closing on loans of $100,000 or more.

 - Wide assortment of home loans.
 Homebridge offers both standard and niche mortgage options for homebuyers in a variety of situations.

 - Unique loan approval process.
 Homebridge works with local market experts to understand local regulations and attempt to find what’s best for your situation.

 - Licensed in 49 states.
-Homebridge is a licensed lender in every state but Utah.
+Homebridge is a licensed lender in every state except Utah.

 - Limited branch locations.
-You must live in one of 28 states in which Homebridge supports branch for a face-to-face with a loan officer.
+You must live in one of 29 states where Homebridge has retail branches to meet a loan officer face to face.

-Homebridge is a privately owned, nonbank mortgage lending firm with a mission of simple, affordable and easy homeownership.
+Homebridge Financial is a privately owned, nonbank mortgage lending firm with a stated mission of simple and affordable homeownership.
 In business for more than 25 years, it acquired a majority of HomeStreet Bank’s standalone home loan centers in 2019.
 This purchase expanded Homebridge’s mortgage lending services and increased the number of retail branches throughout the country.